-I am pleased to present the South African Heritage Resources Agency (SAHRA) Annual Performance Plan 2023/24 which, having been reviewed by the Council was approved on the 31st of January 2023.
-The Annual Performance Plan was formulated in alignment with the National Heritage Resources Act No.25 of 1999 (NHRA), the Medium-Term Strategic Framework (MTSF) as well as other relevant legislations and policy mandates.
+I am pleased to present the South African Heritage Resources Agency's (SAHRA) Annual Performance Plan 2024/25 which, having been reviewed by the Council was approved on the 31 of January 2024.
+The Annual Performance Plan (APP) was formulated in alignment with the National Heritage Resources Act No.25 of 1999 (NHRA), the Medium-Term Strategic Framework (MTSF) as well as other relevant legislations and policy mandates.

-The entity is in the fourth year of implementing the strategic plan and it continues to make progress towards fulfilling its mandate.
+The entity is in the last year of implementing the 2020-2025 Strategic Plan and it continues to make progress towards fulfilling its mandate.
 Although the entity is still experiencing substantial budget cuts, it will continue to strive towards improving its effectiveness and efficiency.

-Following the plan set out in the 2021/22 APP, the entity retained its clean audit opinion and achieved 100% of its performance targets for the year.
+Following the plan set out in the 2022/23 APP, the entity retained its clean audit opinion and achieved 100% of its performance targets for the year.
 The entity will continue to display accountability, professionalism and unity of purpose as embedded in its values.

-The 2023/24 APP outlines in detail the institutional programme performance information for SAHRA's five programmes.
-This APP is aligned to SAHRA's 2020-25 strategic plan and will guide the entity so as to achieve its outcomes and ultimately contribute to the achievement of the national development goals.
+The 2024/25 APP outlines in detail the institutional programme performance information for SAHRA's five programmes.
+This APP is aligned to SAHRA's 2020-25 Strategic Plan and will guide the entity towards achieving its outcomes and ultimately contributing to the achievement of the national development goals.
 The assessment and monitoring of annual performance is done on a quarterly basis and approved by Council.